Russia's First Extended-Range IR LEDs for Night Vision Systems Developed by St. Petersburg Academic University Scientists

 Russian researchers have created photodiodes that outperform existing Russian counterparts in sensitivity by almost two times

 Scientists from Alferov University (St. Petersburg), in collaboration with partners — JSC "OKB-Planeta" and LLC "Ioffe-LED" — have developed and patented Russia's first near-infrared (IR) photodiodes with sensitivity to the electromagnetic spectrum.
-The new sensors can detect radiation in the range up to 2.65 μm, which is almost twice as wide as existing Russian analogues.
+The new sensors are capable of detecting radiation in the range up to 2.65 μm, which is almost twice as wide as that of existing Russian analogues.

 The key achievement was the improvement of the composition of indium-gallium arsenide (InGaAs) — a semiconductor used in infrared sensors.
 Previously, such sensors operated within 0.9–1.7 microns, but by increasing the proportion of indium in the crystals, it was possible to expand their sensitivity.